-Take a hard look at the American Express Gold Card, which we think is one of the best all-around credit cards, period.
-That’s because it earns 4x points per dollar at restaurants worldwide and U.S. supermarkets, as well as 3x points per dollar on travel.
-It starts with a 60,000-point bonus after spending $4,000 within three months – but check to see if you’re eligible for a whopping 75,000-point bonus via CardMatch!
+Take a hard look at the American Express® Gold Card, which we think is one of the best all-around credit cards, period.
+That’s because it earns 4x points per dollar at restaurants worldwide and U.S. supermarkets (up to $25,000 spent, then 1x), as well as 3x points per dollar on travel.
+It starts with a 60,000-point bonus after spending $6,000 within six months – but check to see if you’re eligible for a whopping 75,000-point bonus via CardMatch!

-Best of all, you can instantly transfer these points straight to your Delta SkyMiles account to hop on the next great SkyMiles flash sale.
+Best of all, you can instantly transfer these points straight to your Delta SkyMiles account to hop on any great deal using SkyMiles.

 Click Here to learn more about the American Express Gold Card.